personal finance | july 7, 2025

 Key Insights

-You can use various estate planning methods to ensure your assets are distributed according to your wishes while also taking into consideration both tax consequences and your heirs’ needs.
+• You can use various estate planning methods to help ensure that your assets are distributed according to your wishes while also taking into consideration both tax consequences and your heirs’ needs.

 Roger Young, CFP®